avipars/CS-Resources/data_struct2/README.md

 B tree:

-- 2-3 Tree: Can have at most 2 keys, at most 3 children
+- 2-3 Tree: Can have at most 2 keys, at most 3 children.
+They are a type of B tree

 - Rules:
   - All keys in node are sorted (i.e. left = smaller)